LAST UPDATE: 04/06/2024

 If you are considering using Kali to start your studies, you should visit the link http://docs.kali.org.

-This link has a lot of Kali documentation that can help you before you go to the #kali-Linux channel on Freenode and ask an obvious question.
-Also, you can use forums.kali.org.
+This link has a lot of Kali documentation that can help you before you go to the #kali-Linux channel on Freenode or Discord and ask an obvious question.
+You can also use forums.kali.org.
 Additionally, as Kali is Debian-based, it is good to check the Debian Linux documentation if you are unfamiliar with this distro.

 Some helpful links to start your pentest journey: